 #2 The Louvre is the world’s biggest art museum

-The Louvre is the world’s largest art gallery and museum, it has over 38,000 pieces of art within its walls, including the most famous painting ever, Mona Lisa.
+The Louvre is the world’s most extensive art gallery and museum, it has over 38,000 pieces of art within its walls, including the most famous painting ever, the Mona Lisa.
 In 2018, 10.8 million visitors passed through the doors of The Louvre, making it the most visited gallery on planet earth!

 #3 The Eiffel Tower is not the most visited monument in Paris

 Contrary to popular belief, the Eiffel Tower is actually not the most visited monument in Paris!
 The Eiffel Tower is ranked fourth among the most prized monuments in Paris.
 The Eiffel Tower was very unpopular when it was built.
 While it’s one of the most loved and most visited structures in the world today, Parisians were not originally fans of the Eiffel Tower.